 Interesting METARs and TAFs

-METARs and TAFs have been around since before the high-speed internet made data transmission instantaneous so they use a somewhat cryptic method for encoding weather data.
-However, once you learn how to decode them they aren’t many surprises.
-Occasionally you see something different.
-This post is my list of unusual reports.
-For help in decoding, I use the ASOS Guide for Pilots and the Alaska Flight Services Group SA – METAR page.
-Even though you can get the decoded information on-line, it’s still a good idea to learn the abbreviations because sometime the information isn’t translated.
+For help in decoding, I use the ASOS Guide for Pilots.
+Even though you can get the decoded information on-line, it’s still a good idea to learn the abbreviations because sometimes the information isn’t translated.
 Also, XM weather is displayed on the Garmin GPS Map in coded form, so knowing the codes makes it easier to see what’s ahead.

 KSBP 091256Z COR 26003KT 4SM BR OVC007 08/07 A2994 RMK AO2 CIG 005V009 SLP138 T00830072 TSNO $